carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 ### Test Data

-Once the model was selected based on the metric that we chose, we want to use the model for the prediction on the test data.
+Once the model was selected based on the metric that we chose, use the model for the prediction on the test data.
 Based on the same prediction metrics that we used on the validation set, we can make certain conclusions about our model.

 > ## Conceptual Questions